More bisections by hyperplane arrangements: Introduction and statement of main results

-Note that for example the previous corollary yields an instance of Conjecture \ref{conjecture} in the case when $k=d=2$ and $j=3$.
-Furthermore, Corollary \ref{cor} is a weak version of the so called projective ham sandwich theorem of Blagojevi\'c \& Karasev \cite[Thm.\,2.18]{BlagojevicKarasev}.
-Rephrasing that statement in the terminology used in the current paper, we may say that: $(d, j, 2)\in\Lambda$ whenever the real projective space $\R\mathrm{P}^d$ cannot be embedded into $\R^{j-1}$ because of the deleted square obstruction.
-The embedding dimension of the real projective space has the following asymptotic lower bound $j-1 \ge 2d - O(\log d)$, see \cite{Davis1984}.
-The Haefliger's notion of metastability \cite{Haefliger} allows us to conclude that for sufficiently large $d$ all those non-embedding results are related to the nontrivial deleted square obstruction.
-Hence

-Some particular non-embeddability results for small $d$ can be found in the table on the web page of Donald Davis \cite{DavisTable}.

-The second result we obtained is based on the join configuration space / test map scheme and an application of the relative equivariant obstruction theory \cite{tom1987transformation}.
-The join scheme was introduced in \cite{blagojevic2011} while the relative obstruction theory framework for the study of the Gr\"unbaum--Hadwiger--Ramos hyperplane mass partition problem was developed in \cite{BlagojevicFrickHaaseZiegler2}.
-In particular, in the part (i) of the theorem we give another proof of the result by Hubard and Karasev \cite[Thm.\,1]{HubardKarasev}, which in the special case $d=k=2$ and $j=4$ is due to Barba, Pilz \& Schnider \cite[Thm.\,2.2]{PizzaCuttings}.
+The main result of this paper is derived from the so called ``join configuration space~/ test map scheme'' and an application of two different relative equivariant obstruction theories of Bredon \cite{bredon2006equivariant} and tom Dieck \cite{tom1987transformation}.
+The join scheme was introduced for the first time in \cite{blagojevic2011}, while the relative obstruction theory framework for the study of the Gr\"unbaum--Hadwiger--Ramos hyperplane mass partition problem was developed only in \cite{BlagojevicFrickHaaseZiegler2}.
+In particular, in the first part of the theorem we give a different proof of the result by Hubard and Karasev \cite[Thm.\,1]{HubardKarasev}, which in the special case $d=k=2$ and $j=4$ is due to Barba, Pilz \& Schnider \cite[Thm.\,2.2]{PizzaCuttings}.